Kagwep/chainchat/Readme.md

 # Chain Chat

-Chain Chat is a Telegram mini app that makes Web3 interactions as simple as sending a message.
-Powered by Brian API on Starknet, it enables users to execute blockchain transactions through natural language commands.
+Chain Chat is a Telegram mini app that makes some interactions on starknet as simple as sending a message.
+Powered by Brian API on Starknet, it enables users to execute  transactions through natural language commands.

 ![home](https://res.cloudinary.com/dydj8hnhz/image/upload/v1732889722/amqvvpzkxtpmbhnbnglr.png "")